19 Useful Tips for Visiting Uzbekistan

 12) Internet is spotty in Uzbekistan.

 The internet is mediocre in Uzbekistan.
-Most hotels provide you with free Wi-Fi, but my internet was spotty the majority of my trip.
-However, it was nice to not be as connected, so it ended up being fine.
+Most hotels provide you with free Wi-Fi, but my internet was spotty for the majority of my trip.
+However, it was nice not to be as connected, so it ended up fine.
 I recommend bringing a hot spot if you need consistent internet access.

 Uzbekistan People & Culture